OWASP/SBOM-VEX-Taint-Analysis/README.md

 Generating an SBOM surfaces hundreds of CVEs.
 In practice, over 90% are not exploitable in a specific product's runtime context.
 Without a Vulnerability Exploitability eXchange (VEX) document, every downstream tool — Dependency-Track, release gates, procurement checklists — drowns in false positives.

+Read the WIKI for more technical details ans results of testing

 Manual VEX generation is time-consuming and does not scale.
 A skilled analyst can spend hours assessing a single component.
 A production SBOM may contain 500–2,000 components.

 This project automates that reasoning pipeline — securely, without vendor lock-in, with all data remaining on your infrastructure.